HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 '''
 ```

 You should notice that the output matrix **q** matches the original matrix **x**.
 Since the decryption matrix has decimals in it, the output will be generated as floating point values as opposed to integers.
 If you notice, the last value is a number on the order of 10<sup>-14</sup> which is effectively 0.
 In order to convert **q** back to characters, we have to use the `chr` command.
 Unfortunately, it only accepts integer values, therefore we must cast the elements from floating point to integer.
 Let's convert element `q[0][0]` as an example, we convert it to an integer by surrounding it with `int` like this `int(q[0][0])`.
 There is a problem here however, because if you print `q[0][0]` you will get the value `103.99999997` which is effectively `104` but if you cast it directly, Python will truncate the decimal part, and incorrectly return `103`.
-To fix this, we simply round the value to the nearest whole number before we convert it by using `round`.
-Putting all this together, to recover a character we get `chr(int(round(q[0][0])))`.
-Let's extend the code above to convert all the number in **q** back to the original characters and place them in a list for printing.
+To fix this, we simply round the value to the nearest whole number before we convert it.
+This is done by using `round`.
+Combining everything to recover a character, we get this rather long line of code: `chr(int(round(q[0][0])))`.
+Let's extend the code above to convert all the numbers in **q** back to the original characters, and place them in a list for printing.

 ```python